willie-engelbrecht/HDFS-track-disk-consumption-by-user/README.md

 This article attemps to solve both problems.
 Using a NiFi flow to recursively pull the status of each file stored on HDFS, and storing that in a database for visualising through Superset and/or Grafana.

 You can run REST queries against the HDFS active namenode, and get a listing of all the files and directories at a specific location.
-Here is an example of query the Namenode for '/user/willie':
+Here is an example of query against the Namenode for '/user/willie':
 ```
 curl -s 'http://localhost:50070/webhdfs/v1/user/willie/?op=liststatus' | python -m json.tool
 {